-The limit value of the mean path length at $l/R\rightarrow\infty$ is the Cauchy prediction, $\pi/2$, for all values of constant $C$.
+The limit value of the mean path length as $l/R\rightarrow\infty$ is the Cauchy prediction, $\pi/2$, for all values of constant $C$.
 This occurs because the movement is essentially a billiard, and the influence of the memory process vanishes.
-The variance decreases because the probability distribution narrows by $l=2R$, as can be seen in Fig. (\ref{NEMO_prob}).
-In this type of memory process, the distribution has two peaks, one of which decreases and the other increases as $l/R$ increases.
-This shows that memory processes introduce different movement patterns that deviate from the expected behavior under Markovian assumptions.
+The variance decreases because the probability distribution narrows around $l=2R$, as can be seen in Fig. (\ref{NEMO_prob}).
+In this type of memory process, the distribution has two peaks, one of which decreases while the other increases as $l/R$ increases.
+This demonstrates that memory processes introduce different movement patterns that deviate from the expected behavior under Markovian assumptions.

+The memory process we chose is inspired by certain types of movement observed in bacteria, for example, the chiral movement seen in bacteria swimming close to a surface, as well as the behavior of some L-shaped active colloids.
+We selected this specific type of process primarily for its simplicity, which allows us to explore the fundamental aspects of memory in particle dynamics within a confined domain.
+However, we would like to clarify that this is not intended as a general result for all types of memory processes.

-Regarding the radial distribution, this presents a non-trivial form, as appreciated in Fig. (\ref{NEMO_radial}).
-This shows how the reorientation mechanism of an active particle can produce distinctive distributions, hence bringing information about its underlaying laws.
+Regarding the radial distribution, it presents a non-trivial form, as shown in Fig. (\ref{NEMO_radial}).
+This demonstrates how the reorientation mechanism of an active particle can produce distinctive distributions, thereby providing information about its underlying laws.